Weekly Activities and Events

 October 17, 2017

 Don’t miss the excitement of the triathlon's most iconic event!
 Since 1981 Kailua Kona has been the home base for athletes to gather and compete on the international stage.
-Witness the world’s top athletes battle for the finish line amongst lava fields, while enduring 140.6-mile journey of swimming, running and biathlon activities.
+Witness the world’s top athletes battle for the finish line amongst lava fields, while enduring 140.6-mile journey of swimming, running, and biking.
 The Sheraton Kona Resort and Spa at Keauhou Bay would be honored to be your “home away from home” while participating or witnessing one of the most courageous demonstrations of human strength and perseverance.

 Mau Ana Ka Hula

 Ka Pa Hula Na Wai Iwi Ola, under the direction of Kumu Keala Ching presents Mau Ana Ka Hula!
 On this special occasion, we pay tribute to the “Merrie Monarch” King David Kalakaua, with a celebration of hula.
 Arts & crafts vendors will be featuring quality locally made items, and ono food will be available too!
 Hula presentations: 8am - 3 pm, and admission is free so bring the family and join us to share in the joy of hula!
 No outside food or coolers please!
-Visit us at www.emauanakahula.org or click here.
+Visit us at www.emauanakahula.org.